programarivm/jordi-csv/README.md

 define('DB_PASSWORD', 'fCVdsH_v5BpExPa43_fda');
 ```

-The following MySQL script will help you create the `jordi_csv_prod` database as well as the user required for the program to run:
+A MySQL database needs to be created.
+The following MySQL script will help you create in a snap the `jordi_csv_prod` database as well as the user required for the program to run:

     CREATE DATABASE jordi_csv_prod;